carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 questions:
 - "What is the GIL?"
 - "How do I parallelize an elementary program?"
-- "What is vector-based parallelism?"
+- "What is data parallelism?"
-- "What is task-based parallelism?"
+- "What is task parallelism?"
 - "How do I use multiple threads in Python?"
 objectives:
 - "Understand the GIL"